benstill/codepact-tutorials/markdown-template-tutorial.md

 You don't need to add guidance - you can use default text only if you prefer.

-You can also create multiline variables if you want to.
-All you need to do is create multiline default text.
-Here's an example.
+You can also create multiline default text and guidance for variables.

 ```markdown
 ## Variables